Desmic quartic surfaces in arbitrary characteristic: Abstract

 \section{Abstract}

 A desmic quartic surface is a birational model of the Kummer surface of the self-product of an elliptic curve.
 We recall the classical geometry of these surfaces and study their analogs in arbitrary characteristic.
 Moreover, we discuss the cubic line complex $\frakG$ associated with the desmic tetrahedra introduced by G. Humbert.
-We prove that $\frakG$ is a rational $\bbQ$-Fano threefold with 34 nodes, and the group of projective automorphisms is isomorphic to $(\frakS_4\times \frakS_4)\rtimes 2$.
+We prove that $\frakG$ is a rational Fano threefold with $34$ nodes.
+The number $34$ is the maximum number of nodes on a Fano threefold of degree 6 in $\bbP^5$, and the group of projective automorphisms is isomorphic to $\frakS_4\wr 2 = (\frakS_4\times \frakS_4)\rtimes 2$.